Body

 Employer Identification Number

-• An Employer Identification Number or EIN is a unique identifier for the organization.
+• An employer identification number (EIN) is a unique identifier for an organization.

 • Applications for an EIN can be retrieved at IRS Charities and Nonprofits.